 Being a startup is challenging and risky: half of them don’t cross the 5-year mark.
 However, startups can take advantage of their size, stealthy approach, and close-knit teams to faster go-to-market strategies.

-Right-Hand started its journey with a customer-first mentality.
+Right-Hand started its journey with a customer-first mentality in security awareness.
 We do not want to position ourselves by launching features that will not add value to our users’ lives.
 We want to solve the cyber awareness space challenges that matter most to our customers.
 The only thing that can guarantee a smooth execution of this strategy is the proper culture fit within the Right-Hand team.

 Off-the-shelf solutions are not cutting for any market anymore.
 We decided to take the customer-first approach to keep an evergreen portfolio of innovations and solutions.

 “The needs of the customer are evolving, so we need to understand that a flashy, requirement-heavy feature that it isn’t solving a customer problem is a useless feature.”